Sakumo Ramsar Site: Conservation Issues

-During the dry season (August to March), a larger part of the lagoon dries up.
-The area is encroached upon by cattle which graze in the dry season and land developers who build very close to the site which is a government properly and should not be used by any developer.
+During the dry season (August to March), the larger part of the lagoon dries up.
+The area is encroached upon by cattle grazing in the dry season, and by land developers who build very close to the site -- which is a government property and should not be used by any developer.
 There is a Biodiversity Conservation and Local Community Development Project to rehabilitate degraded areas and conserve the biodiversity within the Sakumo Ramsar Site.

 Rehabilitation of site

 The Wildlife Division of the Forestry Commission is the government agency responsible for the area.
-The Environmental Protection Agency-Ghana and the United Nation Environment Programme initiated an afforestation project of planting trees in the wetland area using treated waste water as a way of reforesting and conserving the degraded areas.
+The Environmental Protection Agency-Ghana and the United Nation Environment Programme initiated an afforestation project of planting trees in the wetland area, using treated waste water as a way of reforesting and conserving the degraded areas.
 Others are Sakumo Ramsar Conservation and Resource Users Association and the Friends of Ramsar Sites.
 The surrounding communities such as Klagon, Sakumono and Nungua are protecting the site.